Q: What is the AWS Storage Gateway service?

 File gateways stores data directly in Amazon S3.
 You are billed by Amazon S3 for the objects stored and requests made by your file gateway.
 For more information, please visit the Amazon S3 Pricing page.

-You are billed for the volume and virtual tape data you store in AWS.
+You are billed for the amount of volume and virtual tape data you store in AWS.
 This fee is prorated daily and prices vary by region.
 You are only billed for the portion of volume or virtual tape capacity that you use, not for the provisioned size of the resource.
 All volume and virtual tape data is compressed before it is transferred to AWS by the gateway, which can reduce your storage charges.
 For detailed pricing information, please visit the AWS Storage Gateway Pricing page.

 EBS snapshots taken from your Storage Gateway volumes are stored and billed by Amazon EBS.
 When taking a new snapshot only the data that has changed since your last snapshot is stored to reduce your storage charges.
 For more information, please visit the Amazon EBS Pricing page.